matanlurey/dart-package-template/README.md

 # dart-package-template

-A reusable template repository for standalone Dart packages
+A reusable template repository for standalone Dart packages.